 From the Useful SQL Scripts Series.

-This stored procedure allows you to search all columns in all tables in a database for the occurrence of a particular string or value.
+This stored procedure, originally written by Oufimtsev Gleb from Moscow, allows you to search all columns in all tables in a database for the occurrence of a particular string or value.
 Wild card characters such as those supported by the LIKE keyword can be used.

 For example: _ to wild card a single character, and % to wild card a number of characters.